taxjarsam/taxjar-developers/source/integrations/guides/netsuite.md

 ## Integration Changelog

 Curious to see what's changed with our integration lately?
 Read on to learn more!

+### v2.6.1 - 2021-09-16
+- Excluded shipping and handling changes during dynamic external tax recalculation process.
+- Fixed issue with customer deletion process in which customer ID was not properly passed to TaxJar endpoint which was causing failed deletion calls.
+- Fixed issue when a custom SuiteScript voids a transaction in which TaxJar validation was causing void process to fail.

+### v2.6.0 - 2021-08-31
+- External tax can now be excluded from the transaction total and GL for marketplace transactions using the `custbody_tj_exclude_external_tax` transaction body field.
+- Synced transactions report criteria fixed to now properly display all synced transactions.
+- Added customer exemption type field validation process.

 ### v2.5.1 - 2021-08-04
 - Shipping and handling tax added for transaction external tax rate calculations.